-- When comfortable to do so, apply a moisturising cream.
+- When comfortable, apply moisturising cream.

-Get prompt medical attention for swollen or blistered skin, chills, a high temperature, dizziness, headaches and feeling sick.
+- Get prompt medical attention for swollen or blistered skin, chills, a high temperature, dizziness, headaches and feeling sick.

 Seek urgent medical advice for any changes to moles, such as increases in size, itchiness, bleeding or oozing, or if a new mole develops very quickly.
 These could be potential signs of cancer.

 - British Association of Dermatologists.
-Sunscreen and sun safety factsheet.
+Sunscreen Fact Sheet.
 2013.
-[Accessed 22 December 2016].
+[Accessed 24 October 2018]

-- Ansell VE, Reisenauer AK.
-Sun Exposure.
+- Ansell VE, Takiguchi R. Sun Exposure Ch 2.
 In: US Centers for Disease Control and Prevention.
-Health Information for International Travel 2016.
-Elsevier: Atlanta: 10 July 2015, 99-101.
-[Accessed 22 December 2015].
+Health Information for International Travel 2018.
+Elsevier: Atlanta: 2018 [Accessed 24 October 2018]

 - World Health Organization.
+Ultraviolet radiation (UV).
 The known health effects of UV.
-2016.
-[Accessed 22 December 2016].
+2018.
+[Accessed 24 October 2018]

 - Cancer Research UK.
-Skin cancer statistics.
-[Accessed 22 December 2016].
+Skin cancer incidence statistics.
+Undated.
+[Accessed 24 October 2018]

 - Montemarano AD, Gupta RK, Burge JR, Klein K. Insect repellents and the efficacy of sunscreens.
 The Lancet.
-1997;349(9066):1670-1.
+1997;349(9066):1670-1.13.